 Predictions of the market penetration of these new technologies vary significantly, but are generally less optimistic for automated vehicles now than they were several years ago.
-Based on a review of many of these forecasts, it is estimated that only approximately 20 percent of the vehicle fleet will be fully automated by 20456.
-At this phase of technology adoption, the majority of new vehicles sold will still be only partially-automated, as fully automated vehicles will still be somewhat rare and significantly more expensive to purchase than traditional vehicles.
+Based on a review of many of these forecasts, it is estimated that only approximately 20 percent of the vehicle fleet will be fully automated by 2045.
+At this phase of technology adoption, the majority of new vehicles sold will still be only partially-automated, as fully automated vehicles.
 This cost differential means that high-income households will be much more likely to own an AV than lower-income households.
 This same cost differential will also encourage the use of AVs as part of shared vehicle fleets, where these expensive resources can be utilized efficiently to provide mobility for many users throughout the day.